SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/lacework_cloud_security.md

 ## Configure

-This setup guide will show you how to forward your Lacework logs to Sekoia.io by means of a syslog transport channel.

 ### Prerequisites

 To create API keys, you must have the account admin role or otherwise have write permissions for API keys in the Lacework Console.